 This has little of an additional cost.
 In the worst case, I'm thinking about the right visual for 5-10 seconds, but this is relatively rare.
 Most of the time, the reading flow is uninterrupted.

 Sometimes you will watch a talk at a conference or have a watch party with fellow developers with a talk that you know you folks will be discussing after.

-Using a memory technique can allow you to have all the items that you considered important, which you can then discuss with your peers, retrieving them 1 by 1 from your memory.
+Using a memory technique can allow you to have all the critical points, which you can then discuss with your peers, retrieving them individually from your memory.

 If you are someone who has time for memory fun or wants to impress others, I imagine you could use the memory palace and the major systems techniques to:

-I haven't tried this myself, but what if you could mentally walk through all the classes of the huge legacy application you are working on?
+I haven't tried this, but what if you mentally walk through all the classes of the vast legacy application you are working on?